cpuheater/cause-life-is-a-game/README.md

 ### Solving video games with Deep Reinforcement Learning!
-Each directory contains files related to a specific game.
+Each directory represents a particular game, within a directory you can find files and each of these files is a self-contained rl algorithm that is tuned to solve this particular game.
-Each file is a self-contained rl algorithm with possible extension.
-You can determine the name of the algorithm and the type of extension from the name of the file.
+An algorithm might have one or many extensions.
+You can determine the name of the algorithm and the type of the extension from the name of the file.

 ### List of algorithms:
 * ppo  - Proximal Policy Optimization Algorithms (https://arxiv.org/abs/1707.06347)